VTrelat/Tarjan/README.md

 ---

+> ## My Project in 180s
+> In a similar way to "my thesis in 180s", I made a video briefly explaining my project, or more generally presenting the interest of formal methods in our current and future society.
+The video is available [here](https://www.youtube.com/watch?v=Q_9UMF2oJP0).

+---

 > ## Formal methods
 >
 > The formal proof is written is [Isabelle(HOL)](https://isabelle.in.tum.de).
 I also wrote a [LaTeX paper](/LaTeX/report.pdf) giving some details about the algorithm and its proof.